KROIA/Voicemail-Box/Software/BSP_VoiceMailBox/documentation/UART.md

 # UART
-This class is a simplfied interface to access the uart peripheral.
+This class implements the interface for the uart peripheral.
-Only basic functions, which are used in the project, are implemented.
+All Basic functions used in the project are implemented here.
-The implementation does not use DMA, but it uses a interrupt controlled circular buffer
+The data aquisition is made unsing a interupt-based ring-buffer.
+No DMA is used for this implementation.

+---
+## Content
 - [Features](#features)
 - [Setup](#setup)
 - [Usage](#usage)